rust-lang/rust/src/doc/tutorial.md

 Notice that the library produced contains the version in the file name as well as an inscrutable string of alphanumerics.
 As explained in the previous paragraph, these are both part of Rust's library versioning scheme.
-The alphanumerics are a hash representing the crates id.
+The alphanumerics are a hash representing the crate's id.

 ## The standard library and the prelude